zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

       *[ERROR_ASN_DATABASE]* and end these steps for Cymru look-up of the specific IP address (the response was malformed).

-10. The ASN or ASNs from step 11 is the ASN set for that IP address and is used for the further processing.
+10. Create the ASN set, for the IP address, from the ASN or ASNs from the steps above and use it for the further processing.

 ### RIPE ASN lookup